 How many NFL teams have changed their names?
 History, name changes and original team names

-The history of the NFL and how it was founded is a rather interesting one.
+The history of the National Football League and how it was founded is a rather interesting one.
 The league’s number of teams fluctuated from 1920 to 1970 with the “original eight” forming part of the NFL in 1932.
 It wasn’t until the AFL-NFL merger that the league became the real NFL we know today, with 32 competent teams and a dominant fanbase in the United States.

 In July of 2020, the Washington Football Team, previously known as the Redskins, announced their rebranding, and then in 2022 this was confirmed as a full official change to the Washington Commanders.
 It is uncommon for teams to change their names in the NFL these days, however, before 1999, there were quite a few.
-Let’s take a look at how these teams got their original names, and the history behind their name changes.
+Ahead of the 2023 season, let’s take a look at how these teams got their original names, and the history behind the changes.

 NFL Teams that changed names without moving cities